SpaceTrev/space-pos/docs/README.md

-# 🧠 POS Platform Starter – Developer Docs
+# 🧠 Space POS Starter – Developer Docs

 This monorepo is a modern, white-labeled POS + Webstore + Admin system for exotic meat shops and beyond.
 It's designed for customization, scalability, and automation across multiple tenants.